MIDDLE SCHOOL AUDITIONS

 The show will be chosen after the students are chosen.

-PLEASE consider your child's enthusiasm for acting, their work load w/school and w/other activities before committing to advanced!
+PLEASE consider your child's enthusiasm for acting, their work load with school and with other activities before committing to advanced!
 This is PDC's leadership program.
 Getting in is not only about talent at this age.
 It's also not the end goal, but the beginning of a deeper exploration into acting.
 Kids should have a proven track record of a strong work ethic and desire to improve.

 Where: 2800 SE Harrison St; Saint David of Wales Parish Hall